pnowosie/eth-vanity-address/README.md

-simple and fast ethereum vanity address generator.
+simple and fast ethereum vanity address generator, using goroutines for extra speed.

 only uses a single external dependency: [ethereum/go-ethereum](https://github.com/ethereum/go-ethereum), the official go implementation of Ethereum.